OurMachinery/themachinery-books/tutorials/src/the_truth/custom_asset/part2.md

 >  **Note:** The type [*tm_the_truth_property_definition_t*]({{docs}}foundation/the_truth.h.html#structtm_the_truth_property_definition_t) has a lot more options.
 For example, is it possible to hide properties from the editor, etc. For more information, read the documentation [*here*]({{docs}}foundation/the_truth.h.html#structtm_the_truth_property_definition_t)*.*

-After we have thought about this, we need to provide the `create_object_type` function with the new information:
+In this case we decided to store the text as a *buffer* instead of a *string*.
+Buffers can be streamed in and out of memory easily, so if we expect the text files to be large, using a buffer makes more sense than using a string.

+We can now create the Truth type with these properties:

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/custom_assets/part_2/txt.c:43:55}}
 ```

-Now we should change the asset name to something more meaningful than `my_asset`.
-Lets call it `txt`
+Let's also change the asset name to something more meaningful than `my_asset`.
+We'll call it `txt`.
+We need to update this new name in four places:

-The renaming has as a consequence that we need to change three places:

 - Asset Name
 - Menu Name